mduqueoviedo/miniweather/README.md

 - Paginate the log view to show more of them.
 - Improve logging in general: Only basic information is stored.
 - Geolocalize the user so the application by default can show the weather in the user location.
+- Move the view elements to angular components.